 A student that has been reported as the victim of a violent offense as defined by state law is entitled to transfer to another school within or outside the District, under California Education Code 46600 § (b).
 Placement at a requested school is contingent upon space availability.
-Transfer requests can be obtained at the student's current school.
+Transfer requests can be obtained at the Student Services Department - Child Welfare and Attendance Office.